brgillis/SHE_PPT/README.md

 * [SHE_Shear_Reconcilation](https://gitlab.euclid-sgs.uk/PF-SHE/SHE_IAL_Pipelines/-/blob/develop/SHE_Pipeline/auxdir/SHE_Shear_Reconciliation/PipScript_SHE_Shear_Reconciliation.py)

 ## Installation
-> `Boilerplate section which explains how to install any Elements program.
-Only the repository location should be changed here for each project.`

 All Euclid projects will be deployed via cvmfs.
 If this is installed and set up, this project will be pre-installed and no further work will be necessary.
 In case cvmfs isn't installed, or you wish to install an unreleased build or older build, you can do so through the following process: